codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 **Update methods**
 The methods for updating any Git token are the same regardless of the reason for the update:
 * OAuth2 authorization, if your admin has registered an OAuth Application for Codefresh.
-* Git access token authentication, by generating a personal access token in your Git provider account with the correct scopes.
+* Git access token authentication, by generating a Git user token in your Git provider account with the correct scopes.
-  You can update your personal access token in the UI or through the CLI.
+  You can update your Git user token in the UI or through the CLI.

 ### Update Git credentials in Codefresh UI

 **Before you begin**
-* To authenticate through a Git access token, make sure your token is valid and has [the required scopes]({{site.baseurl}}/docs/reference/git-tokens/#git-personal-tokens)
+* To authenticate through a Git user token, make sure your token is valid and has [the required scopes]({{site.baseurl}}/docs/reference/git-tokens/#git-user-access-token-scopes)

 **How to**
 1. In the Codefresh UI, on the toolbar, click the **Settings** icon.